kubernetes/website/docs/user-guide/pods/index.md

 * clean composition of Kubelet-level functionality with cluster-level functionality &mdash; Kubelet is effectively the "pod controller"
 * high-availability applications, which will expect pods to be replaced in advance of their termination and certainly in advance of deletion, such as in the case of planned evictions, image prefetching, or live pod migration [#3949](http://issue.k8s.io/3949)

-There is new first-class support for pet-like pods with the [PetSet](/docs/user-guide/petset/) feature (currently in alpha).
+There is new first-class support for durable/stateful pods with the [Stateful Sets](/docs/user-guide/petset/) feature (currently in beta).
-For prior versions of Kubernetes, best practice for pets is to create a replication controller with `replicas` equal to `1` and a corresponding service.
+For prior versions of Kubernetes, best practice for stateful pods is to create a Deployment with `replicas` equal to `1` and a corresponding service, see [this MySQL deployment example](/docs/tutorials/stateful-application/run-stateful-application/).
+*TODO: link to stateful set concept instead*
+*TODO: link to Tutorial: Running a VM-style workload using StatefulSet*

 ## Termination of Pods